thanexor/speed-proxies/README.md

 * Figma?

 # Release notes
+## v6
+* Reduced per-card size sightly (2982x4175).
+Size was a bit too large to fit in some sleeves.
+These can accept some cut-off and still be the same size as real cards.

 ## v5
 * Added black-normalizing layer.
 I noticed that color grading on card images from Scryfall and other sources is very inconsistent.
 This causes the 'black' borders of black-bordered prints to be highly varied in actual printed darkness.
 In the Overlays group, I added an optional layer that will darken blacks that are too light, creating a dark and consistent border.
 * Added cut line dots.
 This optional layer shows teeny little dots at the card corners for cut alignment.
 Dots have less of a visual footprint than lines, which lets you be a little less meticulous during cutting. <br><br> <img width="364" alt="image" src="https://github.com/thanexor/speed-proxies/assets/199630/5b1d2376-a4d2-4132-a5aa-14df9f5fda24">